-Danny Denholm will start this season with East Fife in League One, having helped Arbroath win that division last term.
-The 28-year-old winger combines playing part-time with his job as a PE teacher in Dunfermline, and was previously a full-time footballer with Livingston before dropping down the divisions.
+Danny Denholm plays for part-time for East Fife in Scotland's League One and is also a PE teacher in Dunfermline.
+Previously, he was a full-time footballer with Livingston before dropping down the divisions.
 Here, he explains how football's fine system works...

 Since I've started playing professional football, I've got to grips with most things.
 The dog-eat-dog nature of the dressing room, angry managers, and cold midweek trips to Stranraer or Elgin.
 But one thing that continues to have the upper hand on me is the dreaded fine system.